-Stick to education, experience and skills that show you’re a good fit for the exact position you’re applying to–this is the only way to land an interview.
+Stick to your education, experience, and skills that show you’re a good fit for the exact position you’re applying to–this is the only way to land an interview.

 Most employers today also use an ATS (Applicant Tracking Systems) to automatically screen resumes.
-An average of 75% of resumes are rejected at this stage.
+On average, 75% of resumes are rejected at this stage.

-Including irrelevant information like ridesharing could confuse the ATS which could mean automatic rejection.
+Including irrelevant information like ridesharing could confuse the ATS scna or the hiring manager which could mean automatic rejection.

 You would include ridesharing on your resume in these situations:

-You can include Lyft or Uber on your resume if you’re targeting a similar position like a chauffeur, bus driver, truck driver and etc.
+You can include Lyft or Uber on your resume if you’re targeting a similar position like a chauffeur, bus driver, truck driver and so on.

 You would include ridesharing like any other position.